 8. No Non-Leica Lens Support

-If you’re using third-party lenses you don’t really have the option to program in your own focal length or aperture like every other camera brand, you can only pick from the list of Leica lenses.
+If you’re using third-party lenses you don’t have the option to program in your focal length or aperture like every other camera brand, you can only pick from the list of Leica lenses.

-Leica cameras will try to guess your aperture and populate EXIF information which is pretty cool, but it’s never fully accurate with third-party lenses.
+Leica cameras will try to guess your aperture and populate EXIF information, which is pretty cool, but it’s never fully accurate with third-party lenses.
 I wonder if allowing more customization here would help.

-9. You Can’t Use Countdown Timer With Exposure Bracketing
+9. You Can’t Use Countdown Timer With Exposure Bracketing – Firmware 2.00 Fixed

 Currently, on the Leica M11, you can’t set a countdown timer at the same time as using exposure bracketing.